Ijee/Amazeing/src/app/@core/algorithm/README.md

 # Node Weights

-Node weights are generally in the 0 - 9 range and only some algorithm go higher than 9 because it makes it not very readable on certain devices.
+Node weights are generally in the 1 - 9 range and only some algorithm go higher than 9 because it makes it not very readable on certain devices.

-Also: avoid negative node weights because they are reserved and most if not every algorithm won't be able to handle them anyway.
+Also: avoid negative node weights because they are currently reserved (check grid component / simulation service) and most if not every algorithm won't be able to handle them anyway.
+This may need to be adressed if an algorithm like Bellman-Ford is considered to be implemented.